lizaibeim/mmla-audio/Readme.md

 # User Manual

-## Create the virtual environment and pre-install the  third-party libraries
+## Create the virtual environment and install the required third-party libraries

-### 1. In terminal and under the current project directory, type the command
+### 1. In terminal and under the current project directory, type the following commands:

-#### For Windows
 ```
 pip3 install virtualenv
 ```